 (ddd) Use of a sealed source in a remote afterloader unit, teletherapy unit, or gamma stereotactic radiosurgery unit.

-The licensee shall use sealed sources in photon-emitting remote afterloader units, teletherapy units, or gamma stereotactic units for therapeutic medical uses as follows:
+(1)The licensee shall only use sealed sources :

-(1) as approved in the Sealed Source and Device Registry; or
+(A) as approved and as provided for in the Sealed Source and Device Registry in photon-emitting remote afterloader units, teletherapy units, or gamma stereotactic radiosurgery units to deliver therapeutic doses for medical uses; or

+(B) in research involving photon-emitting remote afterloader units, teletherapy units, or gamma stereotactic radiosurgery units in accordance with an active IDE application accepted by the FDA provided the requirements of subsection (u)(1) of this section are met.

+(2) A licensee shall use photon-emitting remote afterloader units, teletherapy units, or gamma stereotactic radiosurgery units:

+(A) approved in the Sealed Source and Device Registry to deliver a therapeutic dose for medical use.
+These devices may be used for therapeutic medical treatments that are not explicitly provided for in the Sealed Source and Device Registry, but must be used in accordance with radiation safety conditions and limitations described in the Sealed Source and Device Registry; or

-(2) in research in accordance with an active Investigational Device Exemption (IDE) application accepted by the FDA provided the requirements of subsection (u) of this section are met.
+(B) in research in accordance with an active IDE application accepted by the FDA provided the requirements of subsection (u)(1) of this section are met.

 (eee) Surveys of patients and human research subjects treated with a remote afterloader unit.

 (1) Before releasing a patient or a human research subject from licensee control, the licensee shall perform a survey of the patient or the human research subject and the remote afterloader unit with a portable radiation detection survey instrument to confirm that the sealed source(s) has been removed from the patient or human research subject and returned to the safe shielded position.

-(2) The licensee shall maintain a record of the surveys in accordance with subsection (www) of this section for inspection by the agency.
+(2) The licensee shall maintain a record of the surveys in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) date of the survey;